-This page contains a calendar of all 2017 Utah state holidays.
+This page contains a calendar of all 2017 federal and state holidays for Utah.
 These dates may be modified as official changes are announced, so please check back regularly for updates.

 |1 Jan||Sun||New Year's Day|

 |20 Feb||Mon||President's Day|